ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 MEYCIQCcwunLBiuHu2z_SlDVJyZuQv0NU8X4VYoOFN1EuIvObQIhAJeZuTeZw9k5uhpBc60iT13s3yb01ItSB2MhEd5pUSqC
 {% endhighlight %}

-We splitted the 3 parts for better visualisation, the JWS would be one large `String`
+We split the three parts for better visualisation, the JWS would be one large `String`

 <br />